British Values Statement

 British Values permeate through all areas of our curriculum.
 Staff model and promote these throughout the school day.
 We aim to deliver a personalised and purposeful approach to ensure that our pupils have an appropriate and meaningful learning experience and to enable them to:

 be positive members of our school and campus through community cohesion, mutual respect, and tolerance

 reduce their dependence and gain skills, knowledge and understanding of democracy and personal liberty

 We promote 'British Values' and are a Rights Respecting School (Silver Award)

-The Rule of Law – Respect for the basis on which the law is made and applies in
+Rule of Law: Respect for the basis on which the law is made and applies in

 British Traditions and Heritage

-In our academy we celebrate the role of Britain both historically and in the present through our curriculum.
-This involves celebrating any Royal events, Remembrance Day, festivals such as Harvest, Christmas and Easter alongside those from other cultures such as Eid, Diwali and the Chinese New Year.
+We celebrate the role of Britain both historically and in the present through our curriculum.
+This involves celebrating any Royal events, Remembrance Day, festivals such as Harvest, Christmas, and Easter alongside those from other cultures such as Eid, Diwali, and the Chinese New Year.